-- capitalize on opportunities in the crude and product tanker market by fixing period charters for our vessels at attractive rates; - · identify businesses engaged in managing, operating or owning vessels for acquisitions or joint ventures; - identify vessels and/or shipping companies for acquisitions; - access financing and obtain required financing for existing and new operations, including refinancing of existing indebtedness; - integrate any acquired businesses or vessels successfully with existing operations; - · hire, train and retain qualified personnel to manage, maintain and operate its growing business and fleet; - identify additional new markets; - improve operating and financial systems and controls; and - complete accretive transactions in the future.
+- capitalize on opportunities in the crude and product tanker market by fixing period charters for our vessels at attractive rates; - identify businesses engaged in managing, operating or owning vessels for acquisitions or joint ventures; - identify vessels and/or shipping companies for acquisitions; - access financing and obtain required financing for existing and new operations, including refinancing of existing indebtedness; - integrate any acquired businesses or vessels successfully with existing operations; - hire, train and retain qualified personnel to manage, maintain and operate its growing business and fleet; - identify additional new markets; - improve operating and financial systems and controls; - complete accretive transactions in the future; and - maintain our commercial and technical management agreements with Capital Maritime or other competent managers.

 Our ability to grow is in part dependent on our ability to expand our fleet through acquisitions of suitable vessels.
-We may not be able to acquire newbuildings or product and crude tankers on favorable terms, which could impede our growth and negatively impact our financial condition and ability to pay distributions.
+We may not be able to acquire newbuildings or secondhand vessels on favorable terms, which could impede our growth and negatively impact our financial condition and ability to pay distributions.
 We may not be able to contract for newbuildings or locate suitable vessels or negotiate acceptable construction or purchase contracts with shipyards and owners, or obtain financing for such acquisitions on economically acceptable terms, or at all.